Current JD Students

 You may take law courses for credit at another Canadian law school or abroad during the equivalent of spring or summer sessions, with the approval of the Associate Dean.

 You may register for directed research during spring or summer sessions, with the approval of the Associate Dean and with the support of an individual instructor.

 Third-year students may go on a Letter of Permission for one term or one year to another Canadian common law school and still earn a JD from UCalgary.
 You will be required to complete the required courses and requirements for the second and third years, and you must attend the block courses at the beginning of the winter terms.
-Approval from the Associate Dean is required.
+Approval from the Assistant Dean, Student Services is required.

 Progression through the JD program